HardyHasan94/Wumpus_Project/README.md

 # Wumpus_Project
-Project of the course Artificial Intelligence at UU
+Project of the course Artificial Intelligence at UU.

+- The world generator is used for generating new world scenarios for the agent.